jupytercon/jupytercon2025-developingextensions/01-prerequisites.md

 ## Programming experience

-There is a lot of JavaScript & TypeScript involved in extension development.
+There is JavaScript & TypeScript involved in extension development.
-If you are comfortable with Python, you will likely be comfortable with the level of TypeScript we'll be using.
+If you are comfortable with Python, you will likely be comfortable with the level of TypeScript we'll be writing.

-Experience writing JavaScript, TypeScript, or programming for the browser is a bonus, but not required.
+Experience writing JavaScript, TypeScript, or programming for the browser is a bonus, but **not required**.